 Making the Sweetened Whipped Cream

-In a medium bowl beat the chilled whipping cream and the sugar until soft peak.
-Place the whipped cream in a pastry bag to pipe onto the tart, or you can spread the whipped cream with a spoon.
+- In a medium-sized bowl beat the chilled whipping cream and the sugar until soft peaks with an electric mixer.
+Place the whipped cream in a pastry bag fitted with a large pastry tip, like a 1M, and pipe rosettes onto the tart, or you can spread the whipped cream over the pastry cream with a spoon.

 - Add fresh red raspberries on top of the whipped cream.